MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 1. Select **Send Test E-mail** to verify if the setup is working.
 1. Select **OK** to save the details.

-**Use O365 SMTP to configure email for DPM**
+**Use Microsoft 365 SMTP to configure email for DPM**

-DPM supports O365 without a relay agent.
+DPM supports Microsoft 365 without a relay agent.

 Use *office365 smtp server: smtp.office365.com* on ports 25 and 587 to configure email for alerts and reports.
-If you use O365, ensure to use the username and password for O365 instead of the domain user.
+If you use Microsoft 365, ensure to use the username and password for Microsoft 365 instead of the domain user.

 :::image type="SMTP Server" source="media/monitor-dpm/smtp-server.png" alt-text="Screenshot of SMTP server tab.":::